These Tables Of Values Represent Continuous Functions

 Scenario 1: A Seemingly Continuous Function

 Looking at this table, we observe a smooth, gradual change in the f(x) values as x increases.
-There are no sudden jumps or dramatic shifts.
-This suggests that the underlying function could be continuous.
-However, it's crucial to remember that this is just an inference.
-The function could still have discontinuities between the listed x-values.
-For example, it could have a removable discontinuity (a "hole") or a very short vertical asymptote that we happen to miss in our chosen x-values.
+On the flip side, there are no sudden jumps or dramatic shifts.
+Here's the thing — this suggests that the underlying function could be continuous.
+Still, it's crucial to remember that this is just an inference.
+Day to day, the function could still have discontinuities between the listed x-values.
+Here's one way to look at it: it could have a removable discontinuity (a "hole") or a very short vertical asymptote that we happen to miss in our chosen x-values.

 Scenario 2: A Potential Discontinuity

 Here, we encounter a problem.
-At x = 3, f(x) is undefined.
-This immediately indicates a discontinuity at x = 3.
-The function fails the first condition for continuity: f(3) must be defined.
+That said, at x = 3, f(x) is undefined.
+But this immediately indicates a discontinuity at x = 3.
+In real terms, the function fails the first condition for continuity: f(3) must be defined.
 This could be a removable discontinuity, a vertical asymptote, or some other type of discontinuity.

 Scenario 3: A Jump Discontinuity